jessicablank/employee-directory/componentStructure.md

         * starting with `class employeeTable extends Component`
             * set State object
             * componentDidMount()
-            * function to sort employee names
+            * function to sort employee emails
-            * function to search employee names using a filter
+            * function to search employee states (as in location) with a filter
-            * function to render the page after sort
 * The _TableRow.js_ file populates the table with sorted data.
     * Requires:
         * import React from "react";